YuWaiPang/youFast-Desktop/README.md

 # youFast Desktop How-To
-This youFast version is designed for running a calculation engine and a websocket server in Windows Desktop.
+This youFast version is designed for running a calculation engine and a websocket server in your Windows Desktop.
+It also supports to run in Linux, you need to install Visual Studio Code and build the runtime in Linux environment.
+In fact the youFast Cloud (http://cloud.youFast.net) is hosted in a linux cloud VM using Ubuntu 20.04.

 It supports Windows 7 and Windows 10.